 - Provides feedback to students using positive reinforcement techniques to encourage, motivate, or build confidence in students.

-- Review class material with students by discussing text, working solutions to problems, or reviewing worksheets or other assignments.
+- Review class material with students by discussing the text, working solutions to problems, or reviewing worksheets or other assignments.

 - Provide private instruction to individual or small groups of students to improve academic performance, improve occupational skills, or prepare for academic or occupational tests.